GrokSurf's San Diego

 Can San Diego live with a water budget?

-Posted by George J. Janczyn on April 25, 2011
+Posted by George J Janczyn on April 25, 2011

 At Wednesday’s (April 20) Natural Resources and Culture Committee (NR&C) meeting, the Public Utilities Department (PUD) reported on its pilot study for a water budget plan addressing longstanding calls for a pricing mechanism that rewards customers who use water efficiently and discourages waste.